Selling Endowment Policies

 - The amount you pay into the policy each month.

 - Any surrender values you have already received.

 - Find your latest statement that shows all bonuses you've accumulated over the term of the policy to assist the valuation assessment.

 - The original policy document providing information on life insurance.

 Most of these companies are only taking policies that still have some maturity left, so if yours is less than five years old, it's unlikely you'll be able to sell it on in the second-hand market.

 All these services should be free and contain no upfront costs.
 You should also check the terms of the sale to see if any commission payments need paying to the broker upon a trade.

 Do You Have a Mis-Sold Endowment Policy?

 If you believe you have a mis-sold policy, then contact your insurance company in the first instance.
-If you don't get the decision you want, then contact the financial ombudsman who can mediate between the two parties.
+If you don't get the decision you want, then contact the Financial Ombudsman Service who can mediate between the two parties.